star7js/jira-issue-tracker/README.md

 # Jira Issue Tracker

 Jira Issue Tracker is a Kivy-based application designed to provide an overview of Jira issues based on custom JQL (Jira Query Language) queries.
-It offers a simple and intuitive interface to track the status of various issues and tasks.
+It offers a simple and intuitive interface to track the status of various issues without needing to browse to Jira.

 ## Features